 Things have been hectic around here these past few weeks.
 We are having one bath-room fixed-up and another completely remodeled.
 And in the midst of all this my wife's car broke-down.
 So between cleaning-up after the tradesmen and dealing with the car, there has been little time for this project.
 So after the first bath was finished the builder needed a week to line-up the tradesmen.
 And we decided to park the car for a while.
 This gave me most of this week to take care of some other things.

-I have been very eager to see what the new crank-set would look like on the Thrasher.
+I have been very eager to see what the new Origin 8 1/8 Single Crank-Set would look like on the Thruster.
 So let us pick it up the project there.

 Above: First step is to loosen the rear axle so we can move it forward.

 Above: Now I have moved the wrench handle out to the nut on the threaded post.
 As I thread this in using the wrench handle it will contact the end of the bracket axle or spline.
 As I tighten the post, it will pull the crank off the spline.
-I also have a Park crank removal tool.
+I also have a Park tool crank puller.
 But on the Park the handle is fixed so it can not be used to screw the tool into to crank.
 And you can not remove the wrench handle and change the position to get better torque on the wrench.
 I would say "in my opinion" the Park tool is very well built.
 But the Sun-lite wrench again "in my opinion" is a better design.
+UPDATE: Removing a badly frozen crank set on another bike I damaged the Sun Lite crank puller.
+I had to hit it (crank puller handle) with a hammer to break the crank loose from the spindle.
+I do not think any puller would have stood up to that much abuse.
+It does still work but with the threaded spindle now slightly bent, it does not thread in easily.
+As I mentioned I was able to remove the frozen crank.
+The Sun Lite crank puller "took one for the team."

-Above: A close-up of the new crank and a look at the new Avenir Dual-Sport pedals with old style toe-clips and straps.
+Above: A close-up of the new Origin 8 crank and a look at the new Avenir ultralight pedals with old style toe-clips and straps.
 I think the new crank looks great!
 And I still think the Avenir pedals are the most bang for your buck you will find anywhere.

 Above: I taped the bars in the modern way, from the bar end towards the center or stem.
 Usually the end of a flop and chop handlebar is not perfectly round.
 So be prepared to work a little bit to get the plugs in place.
 You might even want to go to a smaller pronged plug.
 In this case I was able to use the plugs that came with the tape.
 But I did have to snip off a few burs on the prong side of one of the plugs.

 Above: Every original part of the brake caliper has been cleaned-up.
-As always I used Mothers on the cast alloy arms and Turtle-Wax Chrome Polish and Rust Remover on the steel.
-And the small pieces were brass brushed with a fine brass wheel-brush on the low-speed drill.
+As always I used Mother's Mag and Aluminum Polish on the cast alloy arms and Turtle Wax Chrome Polish and Rust Remover on the steel.
+And the small pieces were brass brushed with a fine brass wheel brush on the low-speed drill.
 I only did the assembly in the house, the brass brushing and polishing was done in the shop.

 Above: Here the caliper brake is re-mounted on the bike, complete with smudge marks from my greasy hands.
-Now it is time to run the cable and cut the cable housing.
+Now it is time to run the Jag Wire Basics brake cable and cut the cable housing.

 Above: Here with the slots lined up I am able to swing the brake cable into place.
 Once in place I screw the barrel adjuster in so the slots no longer line up.
 You always want the adjusters screwed in all the way when you install the cables.
-This is so you will have plenty of adjustment to work with latter on when the cable stretches or the shoes wear down.
+This is so you will have plenty of adjustment to work with latter on when the cable stretches or your Jag Wire brake shoes wear down.

 Above: After I have cut a piece of cable housing to length, I check the cut end for obstructions with a small nail or wire.
-In this case I did have to cut off a little bur with my side cutters.
+In this case I did have to cut off a little bur with my diagonal cutting pliers.
 And before running the new cable through I gave the inner housing one drop of cable oil. (one drop because it is a very short cable)

 Above: Here with the cable properly connected at the lever, I route the cable through the housing.
 Then down through the caliper adjuster and through the cable clamp or anchor.
 I hold the brake caliper closed with one hand then pull the slack out of the cable.
 Before I tighten the cable anchor, I check to see that my cable is inserted into the barrel adjusters at both ends.
 If it all looks good, I just tighten the anchor bolt.
 Then test the brake.
 There are cable pullers available that will make this job easier for you. (if needed)

-Above: After trimming off the excess cable length you will want to crimp on a cable end right away.
+Above: After trimming off the excess cable length you will want to use a Jag Wire Cable End Crimps right away.
 If you are a beginner, you might want to leave a little extra length, just in case you have to make an adjustment latter.
 Then when you are 100% positive all is well, you can cut-off some more excess cable.

 Above: Because I like the cable routing better, I chose to install my front "and only" brake lever on the right side.
 If you are accustomed to it being on the left side you might want to just go with that.
 Even if you have to relocate the lever position to do so.
 NOTE: Rear Breaking is done by skidding the rear tire.
 Check-out the "Video(s) of the Week" section to see how to properly skid your fixed gear bike.

-Above: Finally the kick-stand.
+Above: Finally the Greenfield kick stand.
 I know some do not like them.
 But for my needs it works out fine.
 If your friends tease you, you can always remove it latter.
 Personally, I almost never worry about what other people think.
 I have seen people really stress-out over what other people will think of them.
 That is no way to go through life.

 Above: Drive side view.
 All finished and on budget.
 CORRECTION I make it to be $191.50 not including taxes and delivery.
 But there is one other thing to consider and I will get to that in a minute.